Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Conclusions

 \section{Conclusions}

-We reported a new molecular orbital candidate \BTMO, by comparing it to a recently reported compound \BNMO.
-We synthesized the polycrystalline growth by optimizing the amount of the \MO starting powder monitored by X-ray diffraction measurements, revealing the intrinsic ferrimagnetic response in susceptibility.
-Both magnetic susceptibility and heat capacity measurements revealed two compatible anomalies, suggesting successive magnetic transitions.
-Both susceptibility and magnetization showed the dominance of ferromagnetic interaction.
-The effective magnetic moments indicated the strong coupling between spins within the trimer above the magnetic ordering temperature, indicating the combination of the localized $S=3/2$ and one itinerant electron in the trimer.
-The estimated magnetic entropy from heat capacity measurements is consistent with the antiferromagnetic $S = 3/2$ trimer with localized moments. {\it Ab-initio} calculations found that three localized electrons are present in three Mn ions, and one delocalized electron is spread over two-end Mn ions of the trimer with a predicted ordering wavevector $q$~=~(1/2, 0, 0), consistent with both susceptibility and heat capacity results.
-Thus, our comprehensive results propose a partial molecular orbital in 3$d$ trimer-based materials, an unconventional electronic state with delocalized and localized electrons in a single compound.
+We reported an unconventional molecular orbital candidate \BTMO by comparing it to a recently reported compound \BNMO.
+We synthesized the polycrystalline sample by optimizing the amount of the MnO$_2$ starting powder monitored by x-ray diffraction measurements.
+Both magnetic susceptibility and heat capacity measurements revealed two compatible anomalies.
+Susceptibility showed the dominance of ferromagnetic intertrimer interaction.
+The effective magnetic moments indicated the strong coupling between spins within the trimer above the magnetic ordering temperature.
+The estimated magnetic entropy from heat capacity measurements is consistent with the antiferromagnetic $S = 3/2$ trimer with localized moments.
+These results indicate the combination of the localized $S = 3/2$ and one delocalized electron in the trimer.
+A\textit{b initio} calculations found that three localized electrons are present in each of the three Mn ions and one delocalized electron is spread over two-end Mn ions of the trimer, consistent with both susceptibility and heat capacity results.
+The magnetic ordering wave vector is predicted to be $q = (1/2, 0, 0)$.
+Thus our comprehensive results propose the partial molecular orbital in 3\textit{d} trimer-based materials—an unconventional electronic state with delocalized and localized electrons in a single compound.
 This could be understood by the competition between the hybrid interatomic orbitals within the Mn trimer and the local moment formation by on-site Coulomb correlations.
-In addition to searching for novel electronic states, the possibility of finding the insulator-metal transition in this compound family by doping warrants active further investigations in the future.
+In searching for novel electronic states, the possibility of finding the insulator-metal transition in this compound family by an external magnetic field, pressure, or doping warrants active further investigations in the future.